Brown Butter Peanut M&M Cookies

 During this time of the year where perhaps the gloomy weather is weighing on us a bit more than it was back in, I don’t know, December, we need something to spark a little joy.
 So, if the question is, how do we get through the most bleh part of the year and maintain our sanity?
 Then, I will offer up the only answer I know to be true: cookies.

 When it comes to cookies in these situations, I’m looking for a quick and easy recipe.
-Chewy coffee cookies and brown butter pecan chocolate chip cookies are two of my go-tos.
+Chewy coffee cookies and these cute mini chocolate chip cookies are two of my go-tos.
 But, if the goal is also to spark the utmost joy, then why wouldn’t we step it up a notch and also throw a few handfuls of confetti-colored candy into the mix?

-- M&Ms – ok truth time.
+Ok truth time.
 In this recipe, I used the Trader Joe’s M&Ms dupe because I like the muted colors lol.
 But, any M&M will work in this recipe.
+You also want to make sure they’re regular M&Ms, not peanut!
+Instead of using peanut M&Ms which are bulky, I like to simply add peanuts along with the candies.
+It also makes for a prettier, less puffy cookie.

 Brown butter & prep